German love poem

 Atalanta & German, her language

 A divine and devilish memory at once in this German love poem (Liebesgedicht).
 Memory of an Amazon, Atalanta, or of "her cousin" Penthesilea, and of their metamorphosises to seduce.
 Your picture in the mirror will always remain to me a pretty good love poetry.
 You were my little German.
 I met you in faculty, where you shone, we sat on the same bench, then we have forgot all about reality!
 You preferred "ich bin in dich verliebt" to "ich liebe dich", but there is no matter because all that is over and done.

 Tomorrow, however, another German woman will ring to my door, and we will talk about Rilke, "letters to a young poet" and about a lot of other very personal things!

-My poem translated in German, resonates in me in a very particular way.
+My poem translated into German, resonates in me in a very particular way.

 I let others carry and take it away to make it fly, i would it take the most beautiful flight!